What is Accreditation?

 Ready to get started?
 Learn how to get accredited.
 Need more information?
 Read on…

 Accredited agencies are often described as being community-focused, data-driven, outcome-focused, strategic-minded, well organized, properly equipped, and properly staffed and trained.

 Part of the reason for this is the holistic scope of the CFAI model.
-It includes ten categories that cover the span of fire and emergency service operations:
+It includes 11 categories that cover the span of fire and emergency service operations:

 6. Physical Resources